 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Research parts and components used to repair and upgrade equipment.
+- Start and stop equipment, as well as complete shutdown procedures.
+Research parts and components used to repair and upgrade equipment.

-- Assure any maintenance activity does not compromise product safety; comply with OSHA safety and health rules.
+- Assure any maintenance activity does not compromise product safety; comply with OSHA safety, health, and environmental rules and regulations.

 PERIODIC DUTIES AND RESPONSIBILITIES